 I cannot even begin to enumerate the differences between Ivy and me.
-Growing up, our friendship has always been based on our opposite personalities which either clashed terribly or complemented perfectly.
-We were as different from each other as friends could ever be, but I love that in spite of the many differences, we would always find a common ground to stand on.
+Growing up, our friendship has always been based on our opposite personalities which either clashed comically or complemented perfectly.
+We were as different from each other as friends could ever be, but I love that in spite of the (many) differences, we always find a common ground to stand on.

 ..and suddenly, we have so many things in common!
 To name a few, a screwed up body clock (always chasing Eastern Standard Time), a collection of souvenirs and merch from New York, empty Island Rose boxes stacked up in our bedrooms, birthday presents wrapped in Fedex packaging, long distance relationship woes, those dreams of potentially settling down in the same state in America.

 If there’s one thing I get about Ivy and Angel’s relationship, it’s how, when God destines two people to be together, no distance or timezone or opposition—not even differences in culture—can stand in the way.

 Today marks their first wedding anniversary, and I’m suddenly overflowing with joy right now like it was just yesterday.

 On their wedding day, I couldn’t fit into my bridesmaids gown because of post-pregnancy weight gain.
 And my husband and I missed the wedding march because I was breastfeeding babies.
 Still we came in time to witness the joy, and the beauty, and the promises that were made.

 A lot of discussions were put to an end that day.
 And a lot of prayers were answered too.

 And God!
 God was glorified!
 Ohh, God was rightfully glorified that day, indeed.
 It’s weddings like this that you know God was behind everything, there’s just no denying it.

 Around the time Ivy was organizing their wedding, I was too pregnant to be any help at all.
 But there’s one thing I knew I could do and am honored to have done—their wedding invitations!